Keep Crazymeds on the air. Donate some spare electronic currency you have floating around The Cloud|

 The VIVID sleep paralysis and increasing social anxiety combined with these episodes that feel like discontinuation syndrome is about to cause me to throw in the towel on Viibryd.
 What use is having your depression lifted if you are too anxious to go out and do anything?

-Been there, done that: Recently kicked Zoloft after being on it for ~3.5 years.
+Been there, done that: Kicked Zoloft after being on it for ~3.5 years.
 This was a big deal...HORRIBLE withdrawal!

-Then, I had a trial of Brintellix 10 mg (2 months), Lithium 300-600 mg (2 weeks).
-Brintellix made me go off the wall and the lithium was supposed to "fix" me.
+I then had a trial of Brintellix 10 mg (2 months), Lithium 300-600 mg (2 weeks).
+Brintellix made me go off the wall and the lithium was supposed to "fix" it.
 No.

-Also, I once had a (very) short stint with Abilify (hated it).
+Also, I once had a (very) short stint with Abilify (hated it and couldn't poo).
 I've had super short trials of a few others that I can't remember (many years ago).

 Also tagged with one or more of these keywords: viibryd